-The Minister of Health’s expectations for NZBS’s strategic direction and the specific priorities for the following three years are reflected in a Letter of Expectations.
-Letters of Expectation can be issued at any time, but normally coincide with the development of the Statement of Intent (SOI) as the SOI must reflect the content of the Letter of Expectations.
-On occasion the Minister issues an Enduring Letter of Expectations.
+The Minister of Healths expectations for NZBSs strategic direction and the specific priorities for each year is reflected in a Letter of Expectations.
+The Letter of Expectations can be issued at any time, but normally coincides with the development of the Statement of Intent (SOI) and the annual Statement of Performance Expectations (SPE) as the SPE must reflect the content of the Letter of Expectations.
+On occasion, the Minister issues an Enduring Letter of Expectations.

-Each year the Minister of Health and NZBS enter into an Output Agreement, this is effectively a contractual form of the SOI.
+Each year the Minister of Health and NZBS enter into an Output Agreement; this is effectively a contractual form of the SPE and SOI.
 The Output Agreement is required pursuant to section 170 of the Crown Entities Act 2004 and assists the Minister and NZBS to clarify, align and manage their respective expectations and responsibilities.

-Click the link above to view the Excel file in your browser.
+Click the link above to view the PDF file in your browser.
 Or right-click (Mac users click and hold) and choose 'save target as' to save the file to disk for offline viewing.